National Emergency Over Wall Funding: Not So Fast Mr. Trump, Where’s the Fire?

 Donald Trump during his trip to the US-Mexico border to promote his controversial border wall project.
 Photo: Brendan Smialowski, AFP

 The degree to which President Donald J. Trump does not understand the powers of the presidency under the Constitution is no longer shocking.
-Several times during the recent government shutdown, President Trump has threatened to declare “national emergency” on the nation’s southern border which, according to him, would allow the president to reallocate Defense Department funds to the purpose of building wall.
+Several times during the recent government shutdown, President Trump has threatened to declare a “national emergency” on the nation’s southern border which, according to him, would allow the president to reallocate Defense Department funds to the purpose of building a wall.

 Besides the fact that it would be hard to justify the situation on our southern border as a national emergency, there are no statutory nor constitutional grounds for the reallocation of funding under these conditions.